-INTERMEDIATE $\Box \Box$ : This category includes antimicrobial isolates whose MICs that are close to blood and tissue levels, and for which response rates may be lower than for susceptible isolates.
-The intermediate category implies clinical e $\Box$ cacy in body sites where the drugs are physiologically concentrated (e.g. quinolones and $\Box$ -lactams in urine), or when a higher than normal dosage of a drug can be used.
+INTERMEDIATE $\Box I \overline{\Box}$: This category includes antimicrobial isolates whose MICs that are close to blood and tissue levels, and for which response rates may be lower than for susceptible isolates.
+The intermediate category implies clinical $e \Box$ cacy in body sites where the drugs are physiologically concentrated (e.g. quinolones and \Box -lactams in urine), or when a higher than normal dosage of a drug can be used.

-RESISTANT Resistant rectangle concentrations of the agent with normal dosage schedules, and/or that demonstrate zone diameters that fall within the range where speciec microbial resistant mechanisms (e.g. -lactams) are likely, and clinical ecacy of the agent against the isolate has not reliably been shown in treatment studies.
+RESISTANT RE: this category implies that isolates are not inhibited by the usually achievable concentrations of the agent with normal dosage schedules, and/or that demonstrate zone diameters that fall within the range where specic microbial resistant mechanisms (e.g. -lactams) are likely, and clinical ecacy of the agent against the isolate has not reliably been shown in treatment studies.